Mom & Baby Programs and Activities

 I googled a lot regarding Mom & Baby activities or Baby and Me class but I didn’t find much.

-Today, I know that Toronto offers many programs for parents and baby.
-From Mom and Baby fitness class, workout, Yoga class, meeting for new moms, art, movies and so much more.
+Today, I know that Toronto offers many programs for parents and babies.
+From Mom and Baby fitness classes, workouts, Yoga classes, meeting for new moms, art, movies and so much more.

 I listed here all the programs that I tried by myself or programs that have been recommended to me by other moms.
 Also, added some ideas for things to do with your baby in Toronto.